abhijeetunreal/appadvertisement/README.md

 ---

 **Adding new apps has never been easier!
-Just one file and you're done.** 🎉
+Just one file and you're done** 🎉